srsergiorodriguez/pgui/README.md

 NOTE 1: If you want to use default values, you can omit them in the options table you pass to the component function.

 NOTE 2: Some components need to store some persistent information.
 To achieve this, an internal dictionary keeps track of the state of the component.
-For this components you need to include a unique label in the options.
-Specially if you have more than one of the same component.
+For these components you need to include a unique label in the options.
+Specially if you have more than one of the same component, so the library can differentiate between them.

 NOTE 3: There are a couple of options that ALL components have, so they will not be listed:

 - **pos**. vector.
-The position of the component relative to its container (or to the display if it has no container).
+The position of the component relative to its container (or to the app window if it has no container).
 Default: `pos=vec(0,0)`.
 - **color**. table.
 The color palette used.
 Default: `color= {7,18,12,0,7,6}`.
 See the palette section below.

 ### Basic components